stewsters/dusk/README.md

 # Dusk of a Shattered Kingdom #

 This is a traditional roguelike where you are being imprisoned at the bottom of a dungeon and need to escape.
+Note that you will need to go up stairs, which is the opposite of most roguelikes.

+## Story ##

+The Kingdom of Bador invaded Alumir in 1093.
+The defenses of Alumir were betrayed by an order of its knights and the king was slain.

+You were a citizen loyal to the King of the Fallen Kingdom of Alumir and have been locked away.
+You must escape the dungeon to free your lands.

 ## My tools: ##